StoneOrbits/VortexEngine/docs/Chromadeck_guide.md

 Welcome to the Chromadeck Guide, this page aims to get you up and running as fast as possible.

-## Buttons
+## Baiscs

-The Chromadeck has three <span style="color: #00c6ff">navigation button</span> and a small <span style="color: #00ff00">power switch</span>.
+  The Chromadeck has three <span style="color: #00c6ff">navigation buttons</span>, and a small <strong style="color: #00ff00;">power switch</strong>.

-## Profiles
+**Switch**

+- Slide the switch to power the Chromadeck on or off.

+**Profile Selection**

+- When powered on, the Chromadeck will always begin with profile selection.
+- The Chromadeck has 10 profiles, each with 14 mode slots.

+**Buttons**
-The Chromadeck has 10 profiles, each with 14 mode slots.
-When powered on, first us the left an right buttons to highlight a profile, and the middle button to select it.
+- First use the left an right <span style="color: #00c6ff">navigation buttons</span> to highlight a profile, and the middle button to select it.

-Switch the power off and back on again to return to profile selection.

-## Navigating Modes

-Short click the left or right <span style="color: #00c6ff">navigation buttons</span> to cycle through the 14 available modes in the selected profile.
+- Short click the left an right <span style="color: #00c6ff">navigation buttons</span> to cycle through the 14 modes slots of the select profile.

-To edit a mode, navigate to it then hold the middle navigation button until the lights flash white to open the menus.
+- Navigate to a mode then hold the <span style="color: #00c6ff">navigation button</span> until the lights flash white to open the menus.

 ## Menus